The-Plottwist/nvim-session-manager/README.md

 end
 ```

--No need to assign to a variable like ```manager = require(...)``` as lua stores all require calls as table values rather than calling the function every time as described in the section [8.1 of Programming in Lua:](https://www.lua.org/pil/8.1.html) *"[...]it keeps a table with the names of all loaded files.
+-No need to assign to a variable like ```manager = require(...)``` as lua stores all require calls as table values where described in the section [8.1 of Programming in Lua:](https://www.lua.org/pil/8.1.html) *"[...]it keeps a table with the names of all loaded files.
 If a required file is already in the table, require simply returns."* (Not recommended outside of configuration files)